KimRass/warehouse/Data Science/Machine Learning/README.md

 - `input_dim`: Size of the vocabulary.
 - `output_dim`: Dimension of the dense embedding.
 - `input_length`: Length of input sequences, when it is constant.
 This argument is required if you are going to connect Flatten then Dense layers upstream.
 - `mask_zero=True`: Whether or not the input value 0 is a special "padding" value that should be masked out.
 This is useful when using recurrent layers which may take variable length input.
-If `mask_zero` is set to `True`, as a consequence, index 0 cannot be used in the vocabulary (`input_dim` should equal (Size of vocabulary + 1)).
+If `mask_zero` is set to `True`, as a consequence, index 0 cannot be used in the vocabulary (`input_dim` should equal to (Size of vocabulary + 1)).
 - Input shape: `(batch_size, input_length)`
 - Output shape: `(batch_size, input_length, output_dim)`
 ## `Dense()`